dash-ui/react-layout/README.md

    */
   styles: Styles
   /**
-   * The media queries being used by this provider
-   */
-  mediaQueries: MediaQueries
-  /**
-   * A function that accepts a style value and returns a
-   * class name
-   */
-  cls: (style: StyleValue) => string
-  /**
-   * A function for adding media query props to components */
+   * A function for adding responsive props to components */
-  mq: Mq
+  responsiveStyles: ReturnType<typeof memoResponsive>
 }
 ```